CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/6 Testing - exam questions.md

 ### What is (a) Testing, (b) a Testing Technique, (c) a Testing Strategy

-- **Testing:** The process of evaluating a system or component to determine whether it satisfies the specified requirements and to identify any defects.
+- **(a) Testing**: The process of executing a program or system to find errors, verifying requirements are met, and ensuring the system behaves as expected.
-- **Testing Technique:** A method or procedure used to design test cases, such as equivalence partitioning or boundary value analysis.
+- **(b) Testing Technique**: A method to design test cases to uncover defects, such as basis path testing or equivalence partitioning, focusing on specific aspects like code structure or input domains.
-- **Testing Strategy:** A high-level plan that outlines the approach, resources, schedule, and scope for testing activities.

-a) Wat is Testen?
-programma uitvoeren met de boeling defects te vinden b)Wat is een Test Techniek technieken met een hoge kans om nieuwe fouten te vinden
-c) Wat is een Test Strategie
-plan dat zegt wanneer je welke techniek moet toepassen
+- **(c) Testing Strategy**: A plan dictating when and which testing techniques to apply to achieve confidence in system reliability, such as unit testing or regression testing, guiding the overall testing

 ### What is the difference between an error, a failure and a defect?

-- **Error:** A human mistake in the design, coding, or requirements.
-- **Defect:** A flaw in the system caused by an error, leading to incorrect or unexpected behavior.
+- **Error**: A human mistake, such as incorrect operation or usability issue, leading to incorrect system behavior.
-- **Failure:** The manifestation of a defect when the system behaves incorrectly during execution.
+- **Failure**: The system’s deviation from expected behavior, observable when a defect manifests during execution.
+- **Defect**: A design or coding mistake (fault) that may cause abnormal behavior, including omissions or incorrect entries in design or code.

 ### What is a test case?
 A test stub?
 A test driver?
 A test fixture?

-- **Test Case:** A set of conditions, inputs, and expected outcomes used to verify a system's behavior.
+- **Test Case**: A set of inputs, execution conditions, and expected outputs designed to verify a specific aspect of the system.
-- **Test Stub:** A simulated module or component that mimics the behavior of a dependent component during testing.
+- **Test Stub**: A simplified implementation of a component’s interface to simulate its behavior during testing.
-- **Test Driver:** A program or script used to initiate and manage the execution of test cases.
+- **Test Driver**: A program or script that executes test cases by providing inputs and checking outputs.
-- **Test Fixture:** A fixed state of the system under test, including pre-configured inputs, data, or environmental settings required for testing.
+- **Test Fixture**: The setup or environment (e.g., data, objects) required to run a test case consistently (implied in gTest examples, Page 18).

 ### What are the differences and similarities between basis path testing, condition testing and loop testing?

+- **Similarities**:
+  - All are white-box testing techniques, relying on the internal structure of the code.
+  - Aim to maximize code coverage and detect defects by exercising different code paths or conditions.
+- **Differences**:
-- **Basis Path Testing:** Focuses on ensuring every independent path through the code is executed at least once.
+  - **Basis Path Testing**: Focuses on covering independent control flow paths, using cyclomatic complexity to determine the minimum number of paths.
-- **Condition Testing:** Validates the correctness of logical conditions in decision statements.
+  - **Condition Testing**: Tests all true/false combinations of conditions in complex boolean expressions, ensuring assertions and decision points are exercised.
-- **Loop Testing:** Focuses on validating the functionality of loops, including boundary cases and nested loops.
-- **Similarities:** All aim to ensure comprehensive testing and identify logical flaws.
-- **Differences:** Each targets specific constructs (paths, conditions, or loops).

-basic path testing tests all possible paths by total coverage of every statement, branch. condition testing tests all conditions by making them true or false. (not all these possibilities were done by basic path testing) loop testing tests every loop by passing it (n is number of allowable passes) 0, 1, 2, m passes with 2 < m < n n - 1, n, n +1 passes
-(not all these possibilities were done by basic path testing and condition testing) each technique tests a different aspect since not all possibilities were done by the previous technique(s) => complementary
+  - **Loop Testing**: Targets loop constructs, testing iterations (0, 1, N times) to ensure proper loop behavior.
+  - **Complementary Nature**: Basis path testing covers overall control flow, condition testing ensures detailed condition coverage, and loop testing focuses on iterative structures, together providing comprehensive code coverage.

 ### How many tests should you write to achieve MC/DC coverage?
 And multiple condition coverage?

-MC/DC Coverage: n + 1 test cases (for a decision with n conditions) Multiple condition coverage:2 to the power of n test cases (for a decision with n conditions)
+- **MC/DC (Modified Condition/Decision Coverage)**:
+  - Requires a number of tests equal to **n + 1**, where **n** is the number of independent conditions in a decision, ensuring each condition independently affects the outcome while others remain constant.
+  - Example: For 3 conditions, typically 4 tests are needed.
+- **Multiple Condition Coverage**:
+  - Requires **2^n** tests, where **n** is the number of conditions, to cover all possible true/false combinations of conditions.
+  - Example: For 3 conditions, 8 tests are needed (2^3).

 ### Where do you situate alpha/beta testing in the four quadrants model?

-- **Alpha Testing:** Quadrant 2 (Business-facing, product validation).
-- **Beta Testing:** Quadrant 3 (Business-facing, customer-focused).
+- The four quadrants model categorizes tests by purpose (e.g., technology-facing vs. business-facing, supporting team vs. critiquing product).
+- **Alpha Testing**: Fits in **Quadrant 3** (business-facing, critiquing product), as it involves end-users testing in a controlled environment to verify requirements.
+- **Beta Testing**: Fits in **Quadrant 3** (business-facing, critiquing product), as it involves selected customers testing in uncontrolled environments.

 ### What are the differences and similarities between unit testing and regression testing?

-- **Unit Testing:** Verifies individual components for correctness.
+- **Similarities**:
+  - Both aim to ensure system correctness and detect defects.
+  - Often automated to improve efficiency and repeatability.
+  - Can use similar testing techniques (e.g., white-box or black-box) depending on the context.
+- **Differences**:
+  - **Unit Testing**: Focuses on testing individual components in isolation to catch local defects, performed by developers during development.
-- **Regression Testing:** Ensures that changes or updates have not introduced new defects.
+  - **Regression Testing**: Ensures that new changes (e.g., fixes, updates) do not break existing functionality, involving a subset of tests run repeatedly after changes.
-- **Similarities:** Both involve executing tests to verify behavior.
-- **Differences:** Unit testing focuses on isolated components, while regression testing evaluates the impact of changes on the entire system.
+  - **Scope**: Unit testing is narrower (component-level), while regression testing spans multiple levels (unit, integration, system).

-Wat is “Regression Testing”?
-Regression Testing ensures that all things that used to work still work after changes.
-= re-execution of some subset of tests to ensure that changes have not caused unintended side effects
-Waarom is dit belangrijk?
-Helps during iterative and incremental development + during maintenance

 ### How do you know when you tested enough?

-Testing is considered sufficient when:
+- Testing is sufficient when:

-- All specified requirements are verified.
-- Code coverage meets the target (e.g., 90%+ for critical systems).
+  - The failure rate is below an acceptable risk threshold, determined through statistical testing.
+  - All planned test cases are specified and executed, achieving adequate coverage (code, requirements, test coverage).
-- No high-severity defects remain unresolved.
+  - No new defects are found, or testing exhausts time/budget constraints.
-- Risk levels are acceptable.
-- Deadlines and budgets are met.

-statistical testing: testen tot ‘failure rate’ onder ‘risk treshold’
+  - Each bug fix is accompanied by a new test to prevent regression.

 ### What is Alpha-testing and Beta-Testing?
 When is it used?

-- **Alpha Testing:** Performed internally by developers and testers to identify bugs before releasing the product to external users.
-- **Beta Testing:** Conducted by external users to gather feedback and uncover issues in a real-world environment.

-a. testing technieken met veel ongeidentifieerde gebruikers voor software die "off-the-shelf" wordt verkocht
-b.
-Alpha: users worden uitgenodigd on-site in een gecontroleerde omgeving
-c.
-Beta: software wordt vrijgegeven aan bepaalde gebruikers in een real-world setting
+- **Alpha Testing**: Conducted by end-users at the developer’s site in a controlled environment to verify requirements for off-the-shelf software before release. pre-release stage.
+- **Beta Testing**: Conducted by selected customers in real-world settings without developers present, testing the software’s performance in actual usage conditions. diverse, uncontrolled environments before final release.

 ### What is the difference between stress-testing and performance testing?

-- **Stress Testing:** Evaluates how the system behaves under extreme load or resource constraints.
+- **Stress Testing**: Tests system behavior under extreme conditions (e.g., excessive input rates) to check if it fails gracefully or recovers properly, focusing on resilience.
-- **Performance Testing:** Assesses the system's responsiveness and stability under expected load conditions.

-Stress-Testing: Tests extreme conditions - tries to break the system.
-Performance testing: Test run-time performance in normal conditions, time consumption memory consumtion.
-Checks if the system is performant enough according to the requirements.
+- **Performance Testing**: Evaluates system runtime performance (e.g., time, memory consumption) under normal or specified conditions to ensure efficiency and scalability.

+- **Difference**: Stress testing pushes the system beyond normal limits to test failure and recovery, while performance testing measures efficiency within expected usage scenarios.

 ---